-Lazarus Table has historically served more than 20,000 meals annually by providing lunch on Saturday’s and Breakfast and Lunch on Sunday’s to Kansas City’s homeless and hungry in downtown Kansas City.
+Lazarus Table has historically served over 20,000 meals annually by providing three hot meals each weekend to the homeless and hungry in downtown Kansas City.
 In 2017 Lazarus Ministries moved to Linwood United to serve a different, but no less needy population.
-Lazarus Table re-opened Saturday lunch in September and Sunday meals will be added in 2018.
-A commercial kitchen, operates weekly to serve meals to sojourners each weekend.
-Volunteers serve meals restaurant style and provide the staff with much needed assistance.
+A commercial kitchen operates weekly to prepare meals and volunteers assist in preparing, serving and cleaning up each week.

 We seek to provide a place where Sojourners initially come for a meal, but ultimately find a sense of community.
 Within this community we hope to develop relationships with all individuals – those who want nothing but for someone to know them by name, as well as those who have potential to change their situation and help them take steps to get out of poverty by working with our social work staff.

-Be a part of what we’re doing – volunteer to serve!
+Be a part of what we’re doing – volunteer today!

 Lazarus Boutique continues the mission of Lazarus Ministries to provide for basic needs with compassion.
 The Boutique is open Saturdays in conjunction with lunch to provide clothing and personal hygiene items to anyone in need.

 Volunteers sort and size donations and restock the boutique weekly.
 We accept donations of travel size hygiene items, which are easier for our sojourners to pack when all they own is carried with them.
 Volunteers can lso serve as a “Personal Shopper” to assist in selecting sizes and fulfilling all needs of our guests.
 With a personal shopper, we can ensure each individual receives what they need and gets the correct sizes, but it also provides a sense of dignity to have a volunteer’s undivided attention.